Buddy Valastro

-Early life

-Valastro was born in Hoboken, New Jersey, and grew up there and in Little Ferry, New Jersey.
-His mother was born in Altamura, Italy, and is the daughter of Italian-American immigrants who moved to New Jersey when she was six years old.
-His father, Buddy Sr was born in Lipari, Italy.
-Valastro grew up with four sisters: Grace, Mary, Maddalena and Lisa.
+Valastro was born in Hoboken.
+He grew up there and in Little Ferry, New Jersey.
+His mother, Mary Tubito (1948–2017), was born in Altamura, Italy.
+She is the daughter of Italian immigrants Nicola and Maddalena Tubito.
+They moved to New Jersey when she was six years old.
+His father, Buddy Sr., was born in Lipari, Italy.
+Valastro grew up with four older sisters: Grace, Mary, Maddalena and Lisa.

 He attended Ridgefield Park High School and took baking courses at the Bergen County Technical High School, Teterboro Campus.

 Valastro began working at his family's business, Carlo's Bakery at age 11, alongside his father.
-When his father died in 1994, Valastro was 17.
-Valastro took over the family business.
+When his father died in 1994, Valastro was 17 and began to take over the family business.
+In the fifth episode of the first season of Cake Dynasty, he explains that his oldest son, known as Junior, is the first "Buddy Valastro" to graduate from high school.

 Career

+Valastro grew the family bakery business into designer wedding cakes that were featured in bridal magazines.
+Through that exposure he was asked to compete in four Food Network Challenge cake competitions.
+After losing his first three battles, he took the top prize of $10,000 on "battle of the brides".
+He then pitched a reality show about life at Carlo's, where he worked with his mother, sister and various in-laws and cousins.
+TLC picked up the show in 2009.